Louisville Bucket List for family fun in 2023

 For a truly unique experience, visit the Kentucky Highland Renaissance Festival in nearby Eminence, Kentucky.
 See our review from 2014 here.
 The festival spans over several weekends from June – July.
 Each weekend offers a different theme from Vikings to Steampunks.
 In past years, there has been a special discounted children’s weekend, so check the schedule for an opportunity for savings.
 The Festival features live shows, fairies, jousting, knights, jesters and more!
 Last summer, my husband got to participate in two of the shows and our kids had a blast watching him get wet and muddy.
 (It all washed out, so no worries).
 This is an outside event so dress appropriately for the weather and make sure you have plenty of space on your phone for photos and videos!

 Looking for some old fashion fun on the 4th of July?
 Look no further than Crescent Hill 4th of July Festival.
 In the past, not only did you get a free fireworks show, but there is food, FREE INFLATABLES for the Kids, a Pet Contest, children’s field games with prizes, silent auction, music and up to artist booths.
-We hope 4th of July fun can be back for 2022!

 Explore Creasey Mahan Nature Preserve in July.
 It has family friendly trains, creeks and ponds.
 And, it has a wonderful playground.
 There are clean bathrooms and covered picnic areas.
 It’s a perfect way to spend the day out in nature.
-Watch their website for event announcements for 2022, we hope they can bring back their wonderful community events.

 The rest of the month you can splash or dive in and go for a swim.
 Kentuckiana boasts a wide variety of swimming pools and spraygrounds.
 Some spraygrounds were able to open during the pandemic, pools were limited as well.
 Hopefully for 2022, there are more options!